About Cornerstone Classical Academy

 The history sequence begins with Western Civilization I and II in 9th and 10th grade respectively.
 American History (1600-1900AD) follows in 11th grade while 12th grade includes a year of Modern European History (1789-2000AD) and a semester of 20th Century American History.

 The science sequence includes biology and chemistry.
-Students may elect to follow these two with physics, Advanced Placement (AP) biology or AP chemistry.
-While completing this sequence, students' options include physics, earth science, astronomy, and AP biology or AP chemistry to complete the graduation requirements.
+Scholars may elect to follow these two with physics, Advanced Placement (AP) biology or AP chemistry.
+While completing this sequence, scholars' options include physics, earth science, astronomy, and AP biology or AP chemistry to complete the graduation requirements.